phylum-dev/cli/docs/quickstart.md

 ## Quickstart for Linux or macOS

-1. Download and unzip the latest release package for your target:
+1. Download the latest release package for your target:

    | Target | Package |
    | --- | --- |